near/NEPs/0006-bingings.md

 ###### Panics
 * If `key_len + key_ptr` exceeds the memory container or points to an unused register it panics with `MemoryAccessViolation`;
-* If the scratch buffer size exceeds the limit panics with `MemoryAccessViolation`;
+* If the registers exceed the memory limit panics with `MemoryAccessViolation`;
-* If returning the preempted value into the scratch buffer exceeds the memory container it panics with `MemoryAccessViolation`;
+* If returning the preempted value into the registers exceed the memory container it panics with `MemoryAccessViolation`;

 ###### Current bugs
-* Does not return into the scratch buffer.
+* Does not return into the registers.

 ---
 ```rust